Pick a client¶

 Trust boundary

-the network, and put it behind your own auth proxy when you do.
+want the server reachable across the network, and put it behind your

-questions for the planned GMAT integration.
+GMAT integration.